spgennard/vscode_cobol/README.md

 ### [COBOL Language Dictionary - Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=bitlang.code-spell-checker-cobol)

 Spell checking code is helpful but without specific support for the COBOL language it can be a painful experience, so in order to make it easier.
-I have produced a spell checker extension that has a the standard COBOL reserved words and keywords from various dialects such a Micro Focus COBOL and IBM Enterprise COBOL.
+I have produced a spell checker extension that has a the standard COBOL reserved words and keywords from various dialects such a Micro Focus™ COBOL and IBM Enterprise COBOL.

 Spell checking can be enabled/disabled in your source code by using: